omegaml/omegaml/README.rst

 In addition you can

-* train model on the integrated compute cluster (or any other cluster using custom backends)
+* train models on the integrated compute cluster (or any other cluster using custom backends)
 * collaborate on data science projects easily (using Jupyter Notebook)
 * deploy beautiful dashboards right from your Jupyter Notebook (using dashserve)